WebOrigami/docs/src/content/framework/intro4.md

 Open `Alice.html` in the served site to view the result: Hello, **Alice**.

-At this point, we're successfully transforming the data for a single person, Alice, to create a single web page for that person.
+At this point, you're successfully transforming the data for a single person, Alice, to create a single web page for that person.

 ## A template is a graph transformation

-We can also consider the application of a template as a graph transformation.
+You can also consider the application of a template as a graph transformation.

 In the case of the above template, we can view the elements of the template as an array: